New Zealand Pompe Network

 - walking without a walking stick

-Questions I had when I received the diagnoses: Just so you know I'm a "normal" person:
+Questions I had when I received the diagnoses:

 Q. Can my children get sick with Pompe also?